VRML JavasScript Conversion to Seamless3d C++

 VrmlMatrix Matrix

-In JavaScript when a specific VRML type is declared such as a SFVec3f it is declared with a "new".
+In JavaScript when a specific VRML type is declared such as a SFVec3f, it is declared with a "new".
 For example:

-myVecf3 = new SFVec3f(0,1,1);
+v = new SFVec3f(0,1,1);

 For C++ we declare all of the VRML types except for a Node type with NO "new":

-Vec3f myVecf3 = Vec3f(0,1,1);
+Vec3f v = Vec3f(0,1,1);

 This is more efficient than using a new because we utilize the stack memory instead of using memory from the heap.

-Operators that Replace Some Functions
+Operators that replace some Functions

-Some of the JavaScript functions have been replced with operators to make coding read better:
+Some of the JavaScript functions have been replced with operators to make coding read better.

 To multiply a SFRotation type with another SFRotation type in javascript we do this:

-in C++ its:
+in C++ it's:

 For multVec we do the same for C++ using the exact same operator: